litagin02/rvc-tts-webui/README.md

 ## Install

 Requirements: Tested for Python 3.10 on Windows 11.
+Python 3.11 is probably not supported, so please use Python 3.10.

 ```bash
 git clone https://github.com/litagin02/rvc-tts-webui.git